The 15 Russian 'neutrals' at the Paris Olympics are politically isolated and rarely in the spotlight

 Wrestler Shamil Mamedov briefly seemed to defy a Russian wrestling federation decision not to send athletes.
 The federation later told Russian state news agency Tass that Mamedov was out of the Olympics because an old injury flared up.

-Not yet, but Shnaider and her 17-year-old doubles partner, Mirra Andreeva, are guaranteed at least silver against Sara Errani and Jasmine Paolini of Italy in the final Sunday evening.
+Shnaider and Andreeva’s silver in the tennis on Sunday was the first for Russian athletes.

+They stood on the podium in matching green-and-white tracksuits as a green flag with the inscription AIN — the French acronym for Individual Neutral Athlete — was raised alongside the flags of Italy and Spain.

-Neutral athletes from Belarus won gold and silver medals in the men’s and women’s trampoline competitions, respectively, Friday.
+Neutral athletes from Belarus won gold and silver medals in the men’s and women’s trampoline competitions, respectively, on Friday, and Belarusian rower Yauheni Zalaty won a silver Saturday.

 When a neutral athlete wins a gold medal, an “anthem” commissioned by the IOC plays.
 With stirring strings and a prominent drum beat, it’s more like the soundtrack to an inspirational video than a national anthem.
 Their medals don’t count in Olympic organizers’ official medal table.